What’s in this Guide?

 Now let’s look at the effect of mixing in some Husky genes.

-Mixing a German Shepherd with a Husky is an opportunity to give their offspring a healthier mix of genes.
+A German Shepherd and Husky mix is an opportunity to give their offspring a healthier combination of genes.

 And perhaps protect them from some of the problems associated with German Shepherds.

 In the meantime, make sure that your German Shepherd Husky mix puppy’s parents were fully health checked before mating.

 In particular, ask to see hip scores for both parents and to see evidence of eye tests.
 These are common problem areas for both breeds.

 You can also help your pup have the best start in life by giving them the best diet.